Rep. Scott Perry asked Trump for a pardon after Jan. 6, House committee leader says

 When that information was relayed to the Trump-appointed U.S. Attorney for Western Pennsylvania, the prosecutor dismissed it as “not well founded.”

-Perry was recently elected as chairman of the House’s hard-right Freedom Caucus, a position that could give him significant sway over the chamber’s agenda if Republicans win a majority this fall.
+Perry was recently elected as chairperson of the House’s hard-right Freedom Caucus, a position that could give him significant sway over the chamber’s agenda if Republicans win a majority this fall.
 Perry was also one of 21 House members who voted against awarding Congressional Gold Medals to Capitol Police who fought the rioters, arguing that it would include a “politically motivated” narrative.
 (406 members voted to award the medals.)

 The Senate report in October also called for more scrutiny on Clark, a Justice Department lawyer who emerged as one of the strongest advocates for questioning the election results.
 After meeting with Trump in the Oval Office, the inquiry found, Clark pressed top Justice Department officials to issue a letter announcing they were investigating election fraud in key swing states and to urge lawmakers to appoint alternate slates of electors.